brycedorn/smart-pokedex/README.md

 ## Timeline

 Todo:
+  - Optimize
+   - Local storage of index
+   - Somehow make it server-side

+  - Normalize scores

-  - Parse data into lunr
+  - [x] Parse data into lunr
-   - Each 'Pokemon' should be a document with:
+   - [x] Each 'Pokemon' should be a document with:
-     - Raw wiki data
+     - [x] Raw wiki data
-     - Pokeapi entry
+     - [x] Pokeapi entry
-    - Parse both as raw text?
+    - [x] Parse both as raw text?
-     - Apply tokenizer to raw strings
+     - [x] Apply tokenizer to raw strings
-     - Apply trimmer, stemmer & stopword filter
+     - [x] Apply trimmer, stemmer & stopword filter
-     - Add document for both
+     - [x] Add document for both

-  - Keyword searching
+  - [x] Keyword searching
-   - Use tokenizer
+   - [x] Use tokenizer
   - Top result and 3 of next-relevant results
   - [x] Retrieve text from each Pokemon's wiki page
   - [x] Retrieve info from each Pokemon's entry in pokeapi